bxdoan/py-bitchat/readme.md

 ## Protocol Compatibility

 This Python version is 100% compatible with:
-- Original Rust version
+- Original Rust version by https://github.com/ShilohEye/bitchat-terminal
 - iOS BitChat app
 - Android BitChat app

 All use the same: